 Keep one eye on the clock

 Offering a late cut off point for free next day delivery is simpler than most retailers expect.

-The reality is many distribution centres are happy to take stock right up until 10pm if you take the time to ask them.
-You just have to make sure your staff can get down there and hand the stock over…
+The reality is many distribution centres are happy to take stock right up until 10pm or later if you take the time to ask them.
+You just have to make sure your staff can get down there and hand the stock over.

 Instead of staffing your warehouse 8am till 2pm, staff it 4pm till 10pm.
 Recruiting staff for a later shift could equal a major customer convenience, helping to keep those demanding customers coming back.